Viach/guestbook/src/_modules/README.md

 This "Modules" folder is designated for reusable pieces of code that are used within layouts and pages.

+Yeomas notify: atoms - like UI elements, molecules - like components, organisms - like containers for componentns.

 ## Example

 An example link module: